iasebsil83/Pipe_lang/README.md

   (At X, going to the RIGHT :  X---<---
    Flow will go to the LEFT at '<'
    Very useful in intersections)

+- If a node outputs the execution to another node directly, it is the same thing as if there was a pipe between them.
 ```

 &nbsp;